NarenNemi/fullhaus-be/README.md

 Finally after installing after running your npm install you can now use my project, so you now write an npm run dev command in your terminal and my project will be launched in development mode.

+You can now open postman and make get,post,delete and put requests to http://localhost:3000/acronym while view the data responses through the postman interface.